webpack/json-loader/README.md

 ### Options

-#### `string`
+#### `stringify`

-By default, the json-loader will output the json object, set this query parameter to 'ture' can output the json object as a string, e.g. `require('json-loader?string!../index.json')`.
-It's useful work with `ExtractTextPlugin`
+By default, the json-loader will output the json object, set this query parameter to 'true' can output the json object as a string, e.g. `require('json-loader?stringify!../index.json')`.